valeriangalliat/changelogfmt/README.md

 Pull requests are welcome!

-* Support something like `changelogfmt -w CHANGELOG.md` to read and write from the given file.
 * Automatically fetch version dates from Git tags if missing (or validate existing ones too).
 * Add missing version entries based on Git tags.